-(3) the Bonds are exempt from registration pursuant to the Securities Act of 1933, as amended, and the Resolutions are exempt from qualification as an indenture pursuant to the Trust Indenture Act of 1939, as amended.

-(C) Disclosure Counsel Opinion.
-The opinion of Dannis Woliver Kelley dated the Closing Date and addressed to the District, substantially to the effect that based on such counsel's participation in conferences with representatives of the Underwriter, the financial advisor to the District, the District and others, during which conferences the contents of the Official Statement and related matters were discussed, and in reliance thereon and on the records, documents, certificates and opinions described therein, such counsel advises the District that during the course of its engagement as Disclosure Counsel no information came to the attention of such counsel's attorneys rendering legal services in connection with such representation which caused such counsel to believe that the Official Statement as of its date and as of the Closing Date (except for any financial or statistical data or forecasts, numbers, charts, estimates, projections, assumptions or expressions of opinion, Appendices B, C, E and F, or any information about DTC, its book-entry-only system, [or the Insurer] included therein, as to which such counsel need express no opinion or view) contained any untrue statement of a material fact or omitted to state any material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, not misleading.

-(D) Underwriter's Counsel Opinion.
-The opinion of \\\\\\, [City], [State], counsel to the Underwriter, in form and substance acceptable to the Underwriter.
+- (3) the Bonds are exempt from registration pursuant to the Securities Act of 1933, as amended, and the Resolution is exempt from qualification as an indenture pursuant to the Trust Indenture Act of 1939, as amended. - (C) Defeasance Opinion.
+The opinion of Dannis Woliver Kelley dated the Closing Date and addressed to the District and the Underwriter, with respect to the defeasance of the Refunded Bonds and included therein an opinion that the Escrow Agreement has been duly authorized and delivered by the District and, assuming due authorization, execution and delivery by the Escrow Agent, is a valid and binding agreement of the District. - Disclosure Counsel Opinion.
+The opinion of Dannis Woliver Kelley dated the Closing Date and addressed to the District and the Underwriter, substantially to the effect that based on such counsel's participation in conferences with representatives of the Underwriter, the financial advisor to the District, the District, the County and others, during which conferences the contents of the Official Statement and related matters were discussed, and in reliance thereon and on the records, documents, certificates and opinions described therein, such counsel advises the District that during the course of its engagement as Disclosure Counsel no information came to the attention of such counsel's attorneys rendering legal services in connection with such representation which caused such counsel to believe that the Preliminary Official Statement, as of its date, or the Official Statement as of its date and as of the Closing Date (except for any financial or statistical data or forecasts, numbers, charts, estimates, projections, assumptions or expressions of opinion, Appendices B, C, E, and F, or any information about DTC or its bookentry-only system included therein, as to which such counsel need express no opinion or view) contained or contains any untrue statement of a material fact or omitted or omits to state any material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, not misleading. - (E) Underwriter's Counsel Opinion.
+The opinion of , counsel to the Underwriter, in form and substance acceptable to the Underwriter. - (ii) Escrow Bank Certificate.
+A certificate of the Escrow Bank, in form and substance acceptable to Bond Counsel and the Underwriter to the effect that: - (A) the Escrow Bank is duly organized and existing as a national banking association under the laws of the United States of America, having the full power and authority to enter into and perform its duties under the Escrow Agreement; - (B) the Escrow Agreement has been duly authorized, executed and delivered by the Escrow Bank;